Brazos Canyon Volunteer Fire Department

 • Brush Truck 2: Fast attack brush truck, holds 509 gallons, four-wheel drive

-• Two 6-wheel drive Polaris UTVs with firefighting (95 gallons/5 gallons foam) and rescue capability (litter).
+• Two 6-wheel drive Polaris UTVs with firefighting (95 gallons/5 gallons foam).

 • Command Vehicle: 2002 Ford Excursion, four-wheel drive.